Cornell-MAE-UG/fa25-portfolio-jak562-glitch/_projects/03_MyTeam.md

 ### Concept B: High Frequency Hotspot Fence

 **What it is:**
-Wrap wires around a fence with decoy grape vines, placed not too close in vicinity to actual grapes.
-Attach wires to a speaker that plays a signal at exactly 60 Hz.
+This solution uses the opposite principle of the first proposal.
+The solution is to wrap wires around a fence with decoy grape vines, placed not too close in vicinity to actual grapes.
+Then, use a speaker that plays a signal at exactly 60 Hz to ward off the SLFs.

 **How it would be used:**
 - Construct a fence structure with wrapped wires.